Nexus Instance Deployment

 Admin Account Configuration

 Write the prepared admin password into a secret.
-The default login username is admin
+The default login username is admin.

-Create a Secret, select the Opaque type, and add a password
+Create a Secret, select the Opaque type, and add a password field in the configuration items:

 Specify it to Nexus through YAML: